 Though it is not seemingly difficult to consume a lot of carbohydrate, strangely enough athletes often don't meet these recommendations.
 If you prefer to consume a lower-carbohydrate breakfast, be mindful of the meeting your intake goals in your subsequent meals.

-The timing and type of carbohydrate tends to matter in regards to how quickly you need the glucose and how you feel.
-For example having a large bowl of porridge immediately before training probably wont feel so great, neither will having a fast digesting carbohydrate (sugary snack) many hours away from your training or performance.
+The timing and type of carbohydrate tends to matter in regards to how quickly you need the glucose and somewhat how you feel.
+For example having a large bowl of porridge immediately before training probably wont feel so great, neither will having fast digesting carbohydrates (sugary snack) many hours away from your training or performance.

-As a general rule, keep the slower digesting carbohydrates hours away from training, and consume the faster digesting carbohydrates immediately before you train, and/or within your training.
+As a general rule, I find keeping slower digesting carbohydrates hours away from training, and consuming faster digesting carbohydrates immediately before you train, and within your training most beneficial.
+Track your performance and subjective feelings, and then make and informed decision on your meals.

-If you are not training daily, then you can experiment with keeping CHO to just 3.0/kg/day.
+If you are not training daily, then you can experiment with keeping CHO to just 3.0/kg/day on your rest or recovery days.
 You would not be utilising the same degree of muscle glycogen (nor energy) on these days.
-I would though consume adequate carbohydrate the evening before your next training session to maximise glycogen levels.
+This also provides more dietary variety throughout the week, allowing you to consume lower-carbohydrate but higher fat meals and maintaining relative energy balance.

 Focus on Maximising Recovery